secdevops-cuse/CyberRange/README.md

-The ultimate expectation is to emulate the quality, format, and presentation of the [Syracuse University Cyber SEED Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/) while creating strategic hubs of Cyber Security Center-of-Excellence Partnerships where the gap between enterprise experience & academic learning is addressed by focusing on people, products, and process.
+The ultimate expectation is to emulate the quality, format, and presentation of the [Syracuse University Cyber SEED Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/) while creating strategic hubs of Cyber Security Center-of-Excellence Partnerships where the gap between enterprise experience & academic learning is addressed by focusing training paths on people, products, and process.

 ## SEED Funding / Training Programs